 You can execute the above-flashed gifting uses on a small and large scale, thanks to Giftsenda’s automated gifting capabilities.
 So, whether you’re looking to gift SWAG in bulk to reintroduce customers to your brand, or prefer to allow your recipients to choose their gift from a collection of items – our international gifting platform can help you initiate automated corporate gifting-backed email campaigns at scale.

-Ready to get started with corporate gifting on a global scale and level up your email marketing strategy?
-Book a 30-minute demo with one of our Gift Campaign Managers to see how our gifting platform works and to get access to a free trial.
+Book a 30-minute demo with one of our Gift Campaign Managers to see how our gifting platform works and to create an account.